Italian

 Postgraduate study

-The MLitt in Modern Languages (Italian) offers qualified students the opportunity to deepen their knowledge of Italian literature and culture as well as literary and cultural theory and training in research methodologies.
+The School of Modern Languages’ M.Litt in Global Languages, Literatures and Cultures offers qualified students a broader context in which to deepen their knowledge of Italian literature and culture as well as literary and cultural theory and training in research methodologies.

 The Department of Italian welcomes applications for PhD study and can offer supervision in a broad range of areas corresponding to the research interests of staff.